 - Relevance, contacts and metrics, campaigns, efficiency and effectiveness

-The course aims to equip you to understand and apply the principles of modern communications and marketing in managing how you and your company relate to the world, drawing on a wider range of ideas than is usual in conventional communication and marketing courses.
-After taking the course, you will understand the impact of new communications, marketing and digital developments on what can be achieved professionally and in business, from a wide range of perspectives.
+The course aims to apply the principles of modern communications and marketing to managing how you and your company relate to the world, but drawing on a much wider range of ideas than is usual in conventional marketing and communications courses.
+After taking the course, students will understand the impact of new communications, marketing and digital developments on what can be achieved professionally and in business, from a wide range of perspectives.

-Students will examine how these new developments affect communications and marketing in a wide range of sectors including the public sector, retailing, packaged consumer goods, industrial engineering, financial services, media and telecommunication
+Students will examine how these new developments affect communications and marketing in a wide range of sectors, such as transport, retailing, packaged consumer goods, industrial engineering, financial services, media, telecommunication, electronics and other sectors.

-The main learning outcome of this course is that students will become familiar with and develop the ability to confidently manage and apply concepts and techniques in the context of the new world of communications and marketing.
+The main learning outcome of this course is that students will become familiar with and develop the ability to confidently manage in the new world of communications and marketing.

-- Understand how modern marketing and communication techniques are applied in a wide range of business and professional situations.
+- Understand the application of modern marketing and communication techniques in a wide range of business and professional situations

-- Be able to apply their learning in the development of their professional careers and in advancing and improving organisational performance.
+- Be able to apply their learning to development of professional careers and to advancing organisational performance

 Students will also be given time each day for independent study.